 Seven Tubs is a truly stunning area that will thrill all ages.
 The area’s beauty and running water are breathtaking and there are several trails that are easy to walk and offer great options to enjoy nature and relax.
 Luzerne County Community College information can be found here.

 Beware that there is no guidance and no maps.
 You are on your own, but you can easily check out the marked trails.
 When you have crossed a wooden bridge you will notice a yellow and a blue trail.
 When you choose to take the yellow trail you will get to the tubs in merely 5 minutes.
+If you’re already planning some fall activities, check out this post.

 This way you won’t need to do any sort of real hiking, you will be led directly to the tubs.
 If you decide to take the blue option, you will enjoy a pretty nice walk alongside the water.
 It will eventually take you back to the yellow track.
 This way you will get also to the pools, but only after a hike of 2 miles.
 Highly recommended.